History of Suresnes: Saint-Leufroy church

 Stained glass window in the Church of the Immaculate Heart of Mary depicting the founding of the first church in Suresnes.

-Before Charles le Chauve's donation, the parish of Saint-Maurice de Nanterre served the faithful of Suresnes, but it was a long and arduous journey.
+Before Charles le Chauve's donation, the parish of Saint-Maurice de Nanterre served the faithful of Suresnes, but the journey was long and arduous.
 The abbots of Saint-Germain therefore asked their bishop for permission to build a chapel in Suresnes, in accordance with an 803 capitulary.
 The chapel was built around 910.
 An agreement signed in 1070 between the abbot of Saint-Germain and bishop Geoffroy de Boulogne unreservedly recognized that Suresnes belonged to the abbey, and no longer to the episcopal authority.
-Although the neighboring village of Puteaux had belonged to the Abbey of Saint-Denis since 875, it had no church, which led its faithful to come and pray in Suresnes, forming the parish of Suresnes-Puteaux, where the Abbey of Saint-Germain also collected tithes.
-It wasn't until 1509 that Puteaux was able to build a chapel, and only in 1717 that it was able to constitute a parish independent that of Suresnes, although certain practices and marks of superiority remained imposed on Puteaux.
+Although the neighboring village of Puteaux had belonged to the Abbey of Saint-Denis since 875, it had no church, so its faithful came to pray in Suresnes, forming the parish of Suresnes-Puteaux, where the Abbey of Saint-Germain also collected tithes.
+It wasn't until 1509 that Puteaux was able to build a chapel, and only in 1717 that it was able to constitute an independent parish from that of Suresnes.
+However, certain practices and marks of superiority remained imposed on Puteaux.

 Plaque on the Saint-Leufroy promenade, in the district where the old church was located.

 There are no architectural references to the 10th-century chapel.
 It is possible that the passage under the authority of Saint-Germain-des-Prés led to the construction of a larger building and that, in the 12th century, the chapel became a church in the Gothic style.
-It was damaged during the Hundred Years' War and destroyed in 1590 by the Huguenots during the Wars of Religion, but certain architectural elements were preserved, giving the renovated building a heterogeneous style.
+It was damaged during the Hundred Years' War and destroyed in 1590 by the Huguenots during the Wars of Religion.
+Still, certain architectural elements were preserved, giving the renovated building a heterogeneous style.
 The church was demolished in 1905-1906.